Anglican Network in Europe

-The Anglican Network in Europe (ANiE) is a small Christian denomination in the Anglican tradition with churches in Europe (primarily in England).
+The Anglican Network in Europe (ANiE) is a Christian denomination in the Anglican tradition with churches in Europe (primarily in England).
 Formed as part of the worldwide Anglican realignment, it is a member jurisdiction of the Global Fellowship of Confessing Anglicans (GAFCON) and is under the primatial oversight of the chairman of the GAFCON Primates Council.
+ANiE runs in parallel with the Free Church of England (RECUK).
 GAFCON recognizes ANiE as a "proto-province" operating separately from the Church of England, the Scottish Episcopal Church, the Church in Wales and other Anglican Communion jurisdictions in Great Britain and the European continent.
 ANiE is the body hierarchically above the preexisting Anglican Mission in England; the former is the equivalent of a province whilst the latter is a convocation, the equivalent of a diocese.

 History

 ANiE's origins date to 2013, when Anglican bishops at the second Global Anglican Future Conference in Nairobi endorsed the provision of episcopal oversight for Anglicans who could not in good conscience remain in their local dioceses or provinces.
 "We commit ourselves to the support and defence of those who in standing for apostolic truth are marginalized or excluded from formal communion with other Anglicans in their dioceses.
 We have therefore recognized the Anglican Mission in England (AMiE) as an expression of authentic Anglicanism both for those within and outside the Church of England," the 2013 GAFCON communique said.

 AMiE was initially "authorised by the GAFCON Primates to work within and, where necessary, outside the structures of the Church of England as a missionary society."
 Anglican priest Andy Lines was designated general secretary for AMiE, for which episcopal oversight was provided by a panel of bishops led by John Ellison, a retired Bishop of Paraguay.
 In 2015, Ellison was investigated by the Diocese of Salisbury due to his service as an overseer for AMiE's Christ Church Salisbury.
 In 2016, AMiE unveiled a plan to plant 25 churches by 2025 and 250 churches by 2050.

 In 2017, in anticipation of the Scottish Episcopal Church becoming the first Anglican church in the British isles to approve same-sex marriage, the GAFCON Primates Council meeting in Lagos authorized the consecration of a missionary bishop for Europe to support Anglican clergy and churches in Great Britain that could no longer in good conscience remain within the Canterbury-aligned church structures: